Picture from: www.busymomboutique.com

 This exercise has no fancy name.
 I call it……..Pudding with a Straw.
 It is exactly as the name implies.
 The patient drinks pudding through a straw.

 So first, let’s look at the evidence…….
 I take into account that, from reading research…..I know using a straw increases labial activation.
-A thicker, heavier bolus can add resistance to the swallow and can actually increase the movements both orally and pharyngeally with the swallow.
+A thicker, heavier bolus can add resistance to the swallow and can actually increase the movements both orally and pharyngeally with the swallow because of the sensory input from the heavier bolus.
 Using an effortful swallow increases sensory input to the swallowing mechanism.
 Swallowing is a sub maximal event as a whole, but when the patient focuses and purposefully uses a more effortful swallow, there is an increase in the muscle contraction of the entire swallowing mechanism.
+There is an increased benefit in cuing the patient to swallow the entire bolus as hard and fast as possible.

 I take all of this into account and then try the method myself, to see what I feel.
 When I drink pudding through a straw, not a Panera smoothie straw, not a regular drinking straw, a cocktail straw/coffee stirrer size straw, I can feel a difference.
 My lips purse together with increased effort.
 My tongue retracts and tightens, my jaw tightens.
 I then suck enough pudding through the straw to swallow and use an effortful swallow.
 At one time, I have incorporated straw use with a safe consistency bolus for most, an effortful swallow and a weighted bolus.
 I have also used the entire swallowing structure.